 Recursion fits naturally on problems with a hierarchical structure, like tree and graph traversals, and on backtracking algorithms.
 Spotting when a problem can be broken into similar subproblems is most of the battle.
 As you solve more recursive problems, you'll start to see patterns that help you decide between a recursive and an iterative approach.

+Before you start, quiz yourself on two things from this page: what are the two pieces every recursive function must have, and why does memoizing a recursive Fibonacci collapse its running time so dramatically?
+If both answers come back quickly, you're ready.
 Recursion clicks once you stop tracing the call stack and start trusting the recursive contract: "this function returns X for any subproblem."
 Work through these to internalize divide-and-conquer, recursive matching with memoization, and the recursive structure that underlies linked-list and tree problems:

 Completed | Title | Status | Notes | Solution | |